PhilLehmann/PortableDnsProxy/readme.md

 Condition | Explanation
 ------------- | -------------
 --proxy-server | Uses a specified proxy server, overrides system settings.
 This switch only affects HTTP and HTTPS requests.
+--ignore-certificate-errors | Ignores certificate-related errors (Do this in a save environment only!).

 ### Internet Explorer
 Install one of the above.